 - Cons: Lack of native support of readers' codes across all gadgets.
 The difficulty of scanning in low light brightness environments.
 The barrier for users unfamiliar with QR codes.

 Seems like QR codes are the worst option of access control implementation.
 They are not reliable.
-The technology is supposed to work like this — the software generates a QR code for the door and the users access the room simply by placing their smartphone screens closer to the QR/barcode reader.
+The technology is supposed to work like this — the software generates a dynamic QR code for the door and the users access the room simply by placing their smartphone screens closer to the QR/barcode reader.
 However, in real life, even low screen brightness can prevent technology from working properly.
 Everyone has had that frustrative experience at Starbucks trying to scan the loyalty membership barcode multiple times to make it work.

 At first glance, access with biometric input seems very futuristic.
 Such tools have become most popular in Asia, including South Korea, China, and Japan.
 When purchasing a membership plan, the user records their biometric data in your ACS system with the help of special biometrics readers.
 To unlock the door, you need to touch the fingerprint reader or look into the camera for iris or face recognition.